nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

+## 1. Introduction
+Welcome to our **User Guide** and thank you for using CakeCollate!
+Are you a home baker searching for a reliable tool to keep track of your orders?
+While there may be other modern applications such as Microsoft Excel that may be able to help you keep track of your data, they may not be the most efficient or simplest way for you to manage your data.

+CakeCollate promises to be an efficient desktop application that allows you to easily consolidate and manage your orders.
+Our main features include:<br>
+1. Order management
+2. Order Item management
+3. Reminders for orders that have delivery dates approaching the current date
+4. Checking the delivery status of your orders

-CakeCollate is a **desktop app for managing cake orders, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you're a small-time cake seller in need of an app to consolidate your orders, and you can type fast, CakeCollate can get your order management tasks done faster than traditional GUI apps.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you're a small-time cake seller that can type fast, CakeCollate can get your order management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}